HouseOfBeck/gHALO/docs/ROADMAP.md

 - Add example batch scripts for common schedulers.
 - Add result aggregation tools.
 - Add documentation for CI, release, and contribution workflows.

+See [Versioning](VERSIONING.md) for the proposed release milestones that map these phases onto `0.x` releases.